StevenTammen/StevenTammen.github.io/pages/about.md

 My name is Steven Tammen and I am an undergraduate student at the University of Georgia studying Latin, Greek, Hebrew, and Classical culture.
 I am also interested in philology, the ancient Near East, and ancient history in general.

-My other interests cluster around the theme of practical efficiency -- optimizing objects and processes through systematic study and continuous improvement to make them the best they can be according to the constraints inherent to reality.
+My other pursuits cluster around the theme of practical efficiency -- optimizing objects and processes through systematic study and continuous improvement to make them the best they can be according to the constraints inherent to reality.

-## Purpose
+### Purpose

 This site exists to